nsrau/azure-docs.it-it/articles/active-directory/develop/developer-glossary.md

 ## <a name="id-token"></a>token ID

-Un [OpenID Connect][OpenIDConnect-ID-Token] [token di sicurezza](#security-token) fornito dal [server di autorizzazione](#authorization-server) [endpoint di autorizzazione](#authorization-endpoint), che contiene [attestazioni](#claim) relative all'autenticazione di un [proprietario della risorsa](#resource-owner) dell'utente finale.
-Analogamente a un token di accesso, i token ID sono rappresentati anche come [token Web JSON con firma digitale (JWT)][JWT].
+An [OpenID Connect][OpenIDConnect-ID-Token] [security token](#security-token) provided by an [authorization server's](#authorization-server) [authorization endpoint](#authorization-endpoint), which contains [claims](#claim) pertaining to the authentication of an end user [resource owner](#resource-owner).
+Like an access token, ID tokens are also represented as a digitally signed [JSON Web Token (JWT)][JWT].
 A differenza di un token di accesso, tuttavia, le attestazioni di un token ID non vengono usate per scopi correlati all'accesso alle risorse e specificamente al controllo di accesso.

-Per ulteriori informazioni, vedere il [riferimento al token della piattaforma Microsoft Identity][AAD-Tokens-Claims] .
+See [Microsoft identity platform token reference][AAD-Tokens-Claims] for more details.

 ## <a name="microsoft-identity-platform"></a>Microsoft Identity Platform